V0l-D/Discord-Netflix/README.md

 ## Credits
 All credits go to the respected owners I want to thank Nirewen for making this project possible I was a fan of his Netflix wrapper sadly it got outdated.
 This is why I am making this remake.
 ## Status
 This project is currently in development and the Netflix wrapper is confirmed working.
+I also contacted Nirewen approval for this project and he likes the idea.